BlockopolisCoding/Blockopolis-Home/src/guidelines/uploading.md

 # Project Uploading & Updating guidelines
-These guidelines **only apply to PenguinMod's project sharing**.
+These guidelines **only apply to Blockopolis project sharing**.
-If you are [packaging your project](https://studio.penguinmod.com/PenguinMod-Packager/) to post on other websites, you should follow their rules instead.
+If you are [packaging your project](https://studio.blockopolis.com/Blockopolis-Packager/) to post on other websites, you should follow their rules instead.

-Also, let us know of any necessary changes we should make by talking to us [using any of these contact methods here.](https://studio.penguinmod.com/contact.html)
+Also, let us know of any necessary changes we should make by talking to us [using any of these contact methods here.](https://studio.blockopolis.com/contact.html)

 ## How to report projects/users
 Clicking on a "Report" link on a user's profile will open a new tab to report the person.
-Clicking on a "Report" link below a project on PenguinMod Studio will open a new tab to report the project.
+Clicking on a "Report" link below a project on Blockopolis Studio will open a new tab to report the project.
 Please use these menus to report content as it is easy for our moderators to view & handle.

 Using the report feature multiple times on the same content will result in moderation action on your account.
 Please only report projects or users once.
 You may specify multiple reasons to report content on the report page by choosing "Other" as a report reason.

-If for any reason you cannot access the report page, please contact us [using any of these contact methods here.](https://studio.penguinmod.com/contact.html)
+If for any reason you cannot access the report page, please contact us [using any of these contact methods here.](https://studio.blockopolis.com/contact.html)

 ---